stlpublicradio/DroneOperationsManual/opsmanual.md

 ### Flight Planning

-Prior to embarking on any drone operation, the pilot in command must gather information about the proposed flight area to ensure safe operations that comply with Federal Aviation Regulations.
+Prior to embarking on any drone operation, the Pilot In Command must gather information about the proposed flight area to ensure safe operations that comply with Federal Aviation Regulations.

 #### Location